oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of Short Hash
 <use-of-short-hash>
-It MUST be tested that the length of the hash value is not shorter than 64 characters.
+It SHALL be tested that the length of the hash value is not shorter than 64 characters.

 The relevant paths for this test are: